 More Cooking Inspiration

-If you like quick & easy desserts, you might also like my Best Ever Ambrosia.
-If you prefer vegan treats, make sure to check out my homemade Choco Crossies (using dark chocolate) and my Vegan Banana Bread recipes.
+If you like quick & easy sweet treats, you might also like my Best Ever Ambrosia.
+If you prefer vegan treats, make sure to check out my homemade Choco Crossies (using dark chocolate) and Vegan Banana Bread recipes.

 Vegan Mug Cake with Apples